DebabrataBhowmik/HiggsDalitz-Analysis-chain/README.md

 Per-era corrections (photon scale&smearing, golden JSON) are dicts at the top of `run_xAnaProducerMultiFiles_fixed.py`, keyed by `<year>`.
 Add a new era there.

+<year>: 2022, 2022EE, 2023, 2023BPix, 2024, 2025, 2026.
+Sub-eras merge into the parent year downstream via {year}* wildcards
+<era> here contains "2022C" etc, just is used for the output sub-directory creation and nothing else.

 ---